samaythakur/SmartQC-On-Device-Visual-Quality-Inspection/README.md

 - **Storage:** SQLite
 - **Evaluation:** scikit-learn, matplotlib

-## Project Origin

-SmartQC extends an earlier embedded-systems project — an AI-based bread quality indicator using an ESP32-CAM and a MobileNetV2 classifier — retargeted from a microcontroller pipeline into a fully software-based Windows application, explicitly optimized for Snapdragon-powered laptops.

 ## Run It

 Run these from the **project root** (the top-level folder containing `app/`, `train.py`, etc.) — not from inside `app/`: